-The “Best Soft Laws” selection aims to contribute to developing antitrust culture and awareness.
-Alongside the ICN’s work, it seeks to support international antitrust advocacy by drawing attention towards the most meaningful non-enforcement tools published by competition agencies such as guidelines, market studies, white papers, etc. It aims at singling out some of the most interesting administration practices that could be usefully applied more generally.
+Alongside the ICN’s work, it seeks to support international antitrust advocacy by drawing attention to the most meaningful non-enforcement documents published by competition agencies such as guidelines, market studies, white papers, etc. It aims at singling out some of the most interesting administration practices that could be usefully applied more generally.

 BEST STUDENT PAPERS

-The "Best Student Papers" selection aims to reward articles written by current Law & Economics students, and thereby recognize the field’s emerging voices.
+The "Best Student Papers" selection aims to reward articles written by current and recent Law & Economics students, and thereby recognize the field’s emerging voices.

 See full rules here.

 The Antitrust Writing Awards results will be announced at the Awards Ceremony on April 9, 2024, on the eve of the ABA Antitrust Spring Meeting, in Washington, D.C.